-The Five Elements of Service Pattern
+The Four Elements of Service Pattern

 Writing services in ZIO using the Service Pattern is very similar to the object-oriented way of defining services.
 We use scala traits to define services, classes to implement services, and constructors to define service dependencies.
-Finally, we lift the class constructor into the ZLayer.
+Finally, we lift the class constructor into the ZLayer

-Let's start learning this service pattern by writing a DocRepo service:
+Let's start learning this service pattern by writing a DocRepo

 1. Service Definition

 Traits are how we define services.
 A service could be all the stuff that is related to one concept with singular responsibility.
-We define the service definition with a trait named DocRepo:
+We define the service definition with a trait named DocRepo

 import zio._

-case class Doc(
+final case class Doc(

 title: String,